kv778/HospitalBois/README.md

 Hospital login and information retrieval application built using Dart and Flutter.
-No BS.